 Testing autonomous vehicles in road traffic on public roads, in particular for the use of autonomous vehicles in collective transport and the implementation of other public tasks, is possible provided that the safety requirements have been met and a permit for carrying out these tests has been granted.
-The permit is issued by way of decision by a traffic management body on the road where the tests are to be conducted.
+The permit is issued by way of a decision by the traffic management body on the road where the tests are to be conducted.